List of mayors of Atlanta

 This is a list of mayors of Atlanta, Georgia.
 The mayor is the highest elected official in Atlanta.
 Since its incorporation in 1847, the city has had 61 mayors.
-The current mayor is Andre Dickens who was elected in the 2021 election and took office in January 2022.
+The current mayor is Andre Dickens, who was elected in 2021 and took office in January 2022.

-The term of office was one year until Cicero C. Hammock's second term (1875–77), when a new city charter changed it to two years.
+The term of office was one year until Cicero C. Hammock's second term (1875–1877), when a new city charter changed it to two years.
 The term was changed to four years in 1929, giving Isaac N. Ragsdale the modern stay in office.

 Though a political party is listed where known, the mayoral election is officially non-partisan, so candidates do not represent their party when elected.
-Since 1879, all mayors of Atlanta have been Democrats.
+Since 1879, all mayors of Atlanta have been members of the Democratic Party.

-List
+List of mayors

 See the mayors of Atlanta category for an alphabetical list by surname.

 Mayor Asa Griggs Candler (1917–1919).
 Candler incorporated The Coca-Cola Company in 1892.

 Mayor William B. Hartsfield (1937–1941; 1942–62).
-He was the longest serving Atlanta Mayor, running the city politics for ca. 30 years.
+He was the longest serving Atlanta mayor, running the city politics for ca. 30 years.